 - Possibly subverted by Mary Lillian "Moolah" Ellison and Mae Young, who lived together at Ellison's retreat in South Carolina for 16 years, the friendship ending only with Ellison's death in 2007.
 The only other person regularly at the house was a younger female wrestler whom the two older ones had trained.
 It can't be confirmed if Ellison and Young were in anything more than a platonic relationship, but given their hard-living, outspoken ways (both were infamous "bad girl" characters for the majority of their careers) and the Les Yay overtones that commonly swirl around the WWE Divas, it wouldn't be surprising.
 Both Ellison and Young were in their late sixties when Young came to live with Ellison.

 - Revolver Ocelot of the Metal Gear series, who's been carrying a torch for Big Boss since the 1960s.
-In Metal Gear Solid 4 he notably grabs and kisses Old Snake during a fight.
+In Metal Gear Solid 4: Guns of the Patriots he notably grabs and kisses Old Snake during a fight.
 Of course, everyone is gay for Big Boss.

 - For that matter, Big Boss himself is bisexual, according to Word of God.